SpriteLink/NIPAP/docs/install-debian.rst

 Debian and Debian derivatives (primarily Ubuntu) are the only distributions supported at this time.
-It is certainly possible to install on other Linux flavours or other UNIX-style operating systems, but there are no packages and currently no instructions.
-We were hoping to provide .rpms, but given the large amount of dependencies missing in RHEL and the added complexity in the package build process, this has yet to happen.
+It is certainly possible to install on other Linux flavours or other UNIX-style operating systems, but there are no prebuilt packages.
+Please see install-unix.rst for installation instructions on non-Debian like Unix systems.

 Debian installation
 -------------------